LarsBarkman/guardian/docs/pages/framework/the-matrix.md

   </tr>
 </table>

-# *Recommended Target Architecture
+## *Recommended Target Architecture
-This target architecture is highly recommended but in some cases it won't be a good fit.
-In those cases just replace the whole "target architecture" section.

 For lager/more complex organisations it's likly that one architecture will not be enough and there should be 2-3 different architectures that can be used in different cases.

+In those cases just name the different target achitectures and assign them to each business service.

+All other columns and rows should remain the same.